gardnersmitha/zeke-splash/README.md

-### Vestia Splash Page
+### Zeke Splash Page
 ---

 A simple splash page with email capture.